-The aim of the Ph.D. program in French is to train the next generation of scholars and university teachers of French language and literature in a thriving and diverse intellectual environment.
-The job placement of former students attests to its success.
+The aim of the Ph.D. program in French is to train scholars and university teachers of French language, literature, and culture in a thriving and diverse intellectual environment.

 Students accepted into the Ph.D. program enjoy financial support for five years, although readmission each year depends on satisfactory performance.
 They also hold part-time Assistantships in Instruction.
 Generous financial support is available for a wide array of professional training, including scholarly research, language learning, and conference presentations.